aculich/doctest/faculty-computing-allowance.md

 **Viewing the Usage of Your Allowance**

-You can view how many Service Units have been used to date under a Faculty Computing Allowance, or by a particular user account on Savio, via the [check\_usage.sh script](http://research-it.berkeley.edu/services/high-performance-computing/tips-using-brc-savio-cluster#q-how-to-check-my-fca-usage-){.toc-filter-processed}.
+You can view how many Service Units have been used to date under a Faculty Computing Allowance, or by a particular user account on Savio, via the <a href="http://research-it.berkeley.edu/services/high-performance-computing/tips-using-brc-savio-cluster#q-how-to-check-my-fca-usage-" class="toc-filter-processed">check_usage.sh script</a>.

 **Charges for Running Jobs**